CosmWasm/cosmwasm-go/README.md

 ## Overview

-This is a demo for cosmwasm-go build, it is in alpha state, but it is compatible with CosmWasm 0.16.
+This is a demo for cosmwasm-go build, it is in beta state, and compatible with CosmWasm 1.0.

-This is currently in a **private pre-release**.
-This repo should only be shared with select developers who will work on improving it.
-When we are happy with the stability, we will publish this.
+This is currently in a **developer pre-release**.
+It runs properly, but is not meant for general consumption (eg. writing contracts), but rather used by developers who want to work on the build system itself.

+This is a relatively low-level API, exposing raw byte queries to storage and other items.
+While usable as is, Archway is working on a higher level framework to make writing go contracts simpler and significantly less boilerplate.

 ## Features